The Benefits of Journaling

 If you’re new to writing or want to explore writing as a career or hobby, then journal writing is your ticket onto the expressway to becoming a writer.
 You can use your journal to draft stories, sketch characters, jot down poems, or record the events of your daily life.
 Maybe after one year and over a thousand pages, you’ll be able to do some editing and publish your memoir.

-Journal writing is also great for commercial writers (technical writers, copywriters, etc.), who spend all day writing and editing copy for clients.
-This type of writing is a lot different than writing stories or poems, so journal writing can help to get your head out of business and into more creative forms of writing.
-The creativity you cultivate will then seep into your professional writing and it will become more vivid and engaging.
+Journaling is also great for commercial writers (technical writers, copywriters, etc.), who spend all day writing and editing copy for clients.
+This type of writing is a lot different from writing stories or poems; keeping a journal can help to get your head out of business and into more creative forms of writing.
+The creativity you cultivate will then seep into your professional writing, and it will become more vivid and engaging.

 Sticking to a Schedule

-Even if you don’t stick to a rigorous schedule, it’s important to journal somewhat regularly.
-This helps keep ideas and language flowing and helps you to build the journal writing habit.
+Even if you don’t stick to a rigorous schedule, it’s important to write somewhat regularly to get the most out of the benefits of journaling.
+This helps keep ideas and language flowing and helps you build the journal writing habit.
 You may only be able to journal on weekends or on certain days of the week.
-While I do think sticking to a schedule (preferably daily) is the best way, it’s not always realistic.
+Sticking to a schedule (preferably daily) is the best way, but it’s not always realistic.

-The most important thing is that you commit to journal writing and then proceed to keep your journal with you or nearby at all times.
+The most important thing is that you commit to keeping a journal and then keep your journal with you or nearby at all times.
 You can also carry smaller notebooks or scraps of paper and either glue or tape them into your journal later.